bitprj/curriculum/Module4_Labs/Lab3_File_System/Checkpoints/2Checkpoint.md

 **Instruction:** In a video, explain your method to creating the Graph class?
 How did you design the attributes and methods of the class?
 Explain each function of the class in depth, line-by-line

 **Type:** Video

+# name

+Reading in the File and Storing Information

+# cards_folder

+Need to fill in

+# checkpoint_type

+Autograder

+# instruction

+Do this

+# test_file_location

+Need to fill in